stripe/stripe-ios/README.md

 ## Releases

-We support Cocoapods, Swift Package Manager (with [caveats on Xcode 12.0](https://github.com/stripe/stripe-ios/issues/1673)), and Carthage.
+We support Cocoapods and Swift Package Manager.
 If you link the library manually, use a version from our [releases](https://github.com/stripe/stripe-ios/releases) page.

 If you're reading this on GitHub.com, please make sure you are looking at the [tagged version](https://github.com/stripe/stripe-ios/tags) that corresponds to the release you have installed.
 Otherwise, the instructions and example code may be mismatched with your copy.
 You can read the latest tagged version of this README and browse the associated code on GitHub using
 [this link](https://github.com/stripe/stripe-ios/tree/20.1.1).

 ## Requirements

-The Stripe iOS SDK requires Xcode 12.0 or later and is compatible with apps targeting iOS 11 or above.
+The Stripe iOS SDK requires Xcode 12.2 or later and is compatible with apps targeting iOS 11 or above.
 We support Catalyst on macOS 10.15 or later.

 If you need to compile your app using Xcode 11.7, please use [v20.1.1](https://github.com/stripe/stripe-ios/tree/v20.1.1).
 For iOS 10 support, please use [v19.4.0](https://github.com/stripe/stripe-ios/tree/v19.4.0).
 If you need to support iOS 9, use [v17.0.2](https://github.com/stripe/stripe-ios/tree/v17.0.2).